Omni Tax Help

 How Omni Tax Help Approaches This

-Omni Tax Help has been resolving IRS debt for over 20 years, managing more than $203 million in tax liability for thousands of clients.
+Omni Tax Help has been resolving IRS debt for over 20 years, managing more than $203 million in tax liability for thousands of clients nationwide.

 The firm was founded by Matt Mulligan, who owed over $400,000 to the IRS personally in the 1980s.
-He hired two firms that charged significant fees and delivered nothing.
+He hired two tax resolution companies that charged significant fees and delivered nothing.
 That experience is the reason Omni exists and the reason the firm operates the way it does.

 Omni does not guarantee settlement amounts before reviewing your financials.
 Every engagement begins with a full financial review.
 Resolution strategy is built around what the numbers actually support, not what a salesperson quoted on the first call.

-The team includes tax analysts, enrolled agents, and tax experts with IRS practice authority.
+The team includes tax analysts, federally authorized Enrolled Agents, and tax experts with IRS practice authority.
 Engagements are documented in written agreements.
 Fees vary based on the complexity of your case.
 There are no surprises about what is covered.

 How to Get Started